eslint/rfcs/designs/2026-updated-js-ts-parser/README.md

 In August 2024, I opened [Rethinking TypeScript support in ESLint](https://github.com/eslint/eslint/discussions/18830) to describe a problem I kept hearing about from users, plugin developers, and commercial integrators: linting TypeScript with ESLint works, but almost nobody describes it as a good experience.
 The problems I listed then are the same ones we have today:

 * **Requiring a separate plugin.** TypeScript is the majority dialect in the ecosystem, and yet ESLint out of the box can't parse it.
 Users have to find typescript-eslint, understand it, and configure it before they can lint the code they actually write.
-* **Performance.** The parse step is backed by `tsc`, which is optimized for incremental IDE use and error recovery rather than for throughput.
-When type-aware linting is enabled, the cost grows substantially.
-* **Lack of cacheability.** With type-aware linting enabled, the parser works across the whole project, which defeats ESLint's file-level cache.
+* **Lack of cacheability with type-aware linting.** With type-aware linting enabled, the parser works across the whole project, which defeats ESLint's file-level cache.
+It's not always obvious to users when they have opted-in to type-aware linting by enabling a rule that uses it, and then are surprised when caching doesn't work.
-* **Requiring a file system.** With type-aware linting enabled, `tsc` needs a file system.
-Integrators who embed ESLint in cloud products have their own virtual file systems and consistently tell us that wiring `tsc` into them is more coordination than they want.
 * **Requiring `tsc`.** Integrators who embed the ESLint API in a product, rather than shipping the CLI, don't want to also embed and version the `typescript` package.
-* **Confusing duplication of rules.** typescript-eslint reimplements a large set of core rules so they behave correctly on TypeScript syntax.
-Users routinely don't know which of the two rules they've enabled, and search results lead to either one.
-The wrapping also couples those rules to core implementation details, which breaks in ways that confuse everyone ([eslint/eslint#19173](https://github.com/eslint/eslint/issues/19173) is the long-running conversation about that).
 * **Too much parser responsibility.** typescript-eslint hooks in through `parseForESLint()`, which predates language plugins.
 That makes parsing, scope analysis, and type-service setup a single black box to the core, so we can't reason about or measure what's actually happening during a lint run.

 None of this is a criticism of typescript-eslint or the people who maintain it.
 They built dependable TypeScript support inside the constraints the ESLint core gave them, and they did it well.
 The reason those constraints exist is that the core was slow to treat TypeScript as anything other than someone else's problem.